Patrick McCartan

 Patrick McCartan (13 May 1878 – 28 March 1963) was an Irish republican and politician.
 He served the First Dáil (1919–1921) on diplomatic missions to the United States and Soviet Russia.
 He returned to public life in 1948, serving in Seanad Éireann for Clann na Poblachta.
-McCartan was also a doctor.
+McCartan was a medical doctor graduating from the Royal College of Surgeons in Ireland.

 Early life and 1916

 He was born in Eskerbuoy, near Carrickmore, County Tyrone, one of five children, to Bernard McCartan, a farmer, and Bridget Rafferty (died 1918).
 He emigrated to the USA as a young man and became a member of Clan na Gael in Philadelphia, Pennsylvania and edited the journal Irish Freedom.
 He returned to Ireland some years later and qualified as a doctor.
-He also continued working with nationalist politics and worked closely with Bulmer Hobson and Denis McCullough with the Dungannon Clubs and the Irish Republican Brotherhood.
+He also continued working with nationalist politics and worked closely with Bulmer Hobson and Denis McCullough with the Dungannon Clubs and the Irish Republican Brotherhood (IRB).